If you don’t trust a person in your social network, why are you connected?

 If I ask for a referral to one of your connections and either you don’t know me well enough or don’t know that person well enough, remove one or both of us.

 Tip: Start with the newsfeed.
 If you don’t recognize someone’s name, click to their profile and peruse their job and recent experience.
-If you think their experience can be helpful to you, don’t remove but write hello.
-If you think their experience is irrelevant to you, smile and let go.
+If you think their experience can be helpful to you, send them a short message to say hello.
+On the other hand, if you think their experience is irrelevant to your life and future motivations, smile and let the person go.

 If you let go, go back to their profile and click the link to view mutual connections.
 Chances are, you might want to let some of them go too.